google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 similar actions can change the size of an element, its siblings or ancestors.

 This is why `ResizeObserver` is a useful primitive.
-It reacts to changes in size of any of the observed *elements*, independent of what caused the change.
+It reacts to changes in size of any of the observed elements, independent of what caused the change.
-It provides you access to the new size of the observed elements, too.
+It provides access to the new size of the observed elements, too.
 Let’s get straight into it.

 ## API